SKILLS training institutes and providers are ready for online learning to be their ‘new normal’.

 She added that the students can change subjects midway through schooling but noted that it will not be an easy feat because there will be a lot of catching up to do.

 1. Acts as a bridging program to matriculate TVET/SKM/DKM graduates to university.
-2. Provides an opportunity for TVET/SKM/DKM graduates to enhance career, especially to managerial position with better leadership skills.
-3. Elevates social status of TVET/SKM/DKM graduates and experienced skills personnels.
+2. Provides an opportunity for TVET/SKM/DKM graduates to enhance career, especially to a managerial position with better leadership skills.
+3. Elevates social status of TVET/SKM/DKM graduates and experienced skills personnel.